US Privacy

 What data protection laws are there in the US?

-Companies that are based in the United States, do business or provide services there, or otherwise deal with US citizens are likely to be subject to one of a variety of privacy laws.
+Companies that are located in, do business or provide services in, or otherwise deal with U.S. residents are most likely covered by one of the many data protection laws.

-Unlike in many other countries, data protection laws in the USA are regulated at the state level – until there is a national data protection law.
+• Unlike in many other countries, data protection laws in the USA are regulated at the state level – until there is a national data protection law.
 Companies should therefore check whether or which federal laws apply to them.
-Specifically, these could be:
+In detail these could be:

 CCPA stands for California Consumer Privacy Act and was enacted in 2019.
 It applies especially in California or in relation to California residents.
 The “update” to CCPA is CPRA or California Privacy Rights Act.
 Under the CPRA, some regulations are specified and tightened.